naru-jpn/Files/README.md

 # Files
-Framework for iOS to easily control file system.
+Framework to easily browse and control local storage.